stevegraham/twilio-js/README.md

 ### Pagination

-The Twilio API paginates API responses and by default it will return 30 objects in one response, this can be overridden to return up to a maximum of 1000 per response using the `:page_size` option, If more than 1000 resources instances exist, the `:page` option is available, e.g.
+The Twilio API paginates API responses and by default it will return 30 objects in one response, this can be overridden to return up to a maximum of 1000 per response using the `:pageSize` option, If more than 1000 resources instances exist, the `page` option is available, e.g.

 ```javascript
 Twilio.Call.all(function(err, res) {